 Navigating SMSF Market Valuations

-The current market valuation of all SMSF assets, especially property and unlisted companies, has a significant impact on member’s $1.6 million transfer balance cap and $1.6 million total superannuation balance.
+The current market valuation of all SMSF assets, especially property and unlisted companies, has a significant impact on a member’s $1.6 million transfer balance cap and $1.6 million total superannuation balance.

 Market valuations will be under intense ATO scrutiny, who will be closely monitoring them to ensure compliance with the new legislation.